vuetifyjs/vuetify/packages/docs/src/pages/en/features/treeshaking.md

   description: Vuetify provides automatic treeshaking via the vuetify-loader.
 Use only the features that you need and drastically reduce your package bundle size.
   keywords: a la carte, a-la-carte, vuetify single import, vuetify import, component importing, reduce vuetify size, treeshaking, tree shaking
 related:
-  - /getting-started/unit-testing/
+  - /features/sass-variables/
   - /features/blueprints/
   - /introduction/why-vuetify/
 ---

 # Treeshaking

 Being a component framework, Vuetify will always grow horizontally.
 Depending on your project, a small bundle size may be a requirement.
-Treeshaking enables you to drastically lower your build size by only including the components you actually use in the final bundle.

 <entry />

 ## Automatic treeshaking

-Vuetify comes with plugins for both webpack and vite that enable automatic treeshaking.  \
+Treeshaking enables you to drastically lower your build size by only including the components you actually use in the final bundle.
+Vuetify comes with plugins for both [Webpack](https://webpack.js.org/) and [vite](https://vitejs.dev/) that enable automatic treeshaking.

 Install [`webpack-plugin-vuetify`](https://www.npmjs.com/package/webpack-plugin-vuetify) or [`vite-plugin-vuetify`](https://www.npmjs.com/package/vite-plugin-vuetify) then enable it in your bundler configuration.
 Make sure the vuetify plugin comes after the vue plugin or it won't work correctly.

 ::: tabs